RichardForshaw/resume/Description.md

 Following on from the above health monitor, if the site returns a code which indicates the site is not there (404 maybe?) then the lambda could also kick off the pipeline deployment again.

+## Upgrading

+### Dependencies

+The current dependency list is:

+ - Docker:
+   - amaysim/serverless 2.72
+   - Python 3.9.7
+   - mkdocs 1.3.1

+### Upgrading the docker image

+The docker image is referenced in the Dockerfile.
+You can refer to a new version here and then run

+`docker build -t <your tag name> .`

+**NOTE: This will always get the latest MKDocs, because there is no `requirements.txt` file to lock the version.

+You should then test the following:

+ - Build the mkdocs image
+ - Anything else??

+### Upgrading Python

+Note that the python version in the docker image (tested above) affects the following:
+ - The MKDocs build
+ - The lambda to test the website health

+ The MKDocs build is affected by the python version in the CodeBuild image.
+This is defined in the `buildspec.yml`, and is deployed when the website is pushed to github (the codebuild image will look for `buildspec.xml` in the root folder which is being deployed).
+This can therefore be tested when the latest blog version is pushed to github.

+ The health-test lambda is deployed with the serverless functions, and so can only really be tested when the lambda is executed.
+The health-check lambda is currently run every 30 minutes, or can be run manually from the console or invoked using `sls`.
+In the future it might be better to test this on deployment somehow, or have an SNS which notifies someone of a failed execution.

+## Meta
 ### How long did this take?

 Cloudwatch was a bit tricky, and had a few manual steps, but once that was solved, it took maybe 2 hours total.
 The lambda probably took less than 2 hours.